CarlosHPlata/notes-vault/Vim setup/Vim Personal keymaps.md

+# Vim Personal Keymaps

+This document contains a list of custom key mappings for Vim, tailored to enhance productivity and streamline common tasks.
+Each key mapping is described with its functionality, the mode in which it operates, the key combination (LHS), and the resulting action (RHS).

+## Personal mappings

 | Description                                                         | Mode | LHS       | RHS                                      |
 |---------------------------------------------------------------------|------|-----------|------------------------------------------|
 | Enclose word with double quotes in normal mode                      | n    | "         | mmbi"<Esc>ea"<Esc>`m<Right>              |